-Step 4: Add the muffin batter to a paper-lined muffin tin and bake.
+Step 4: Add the muffin batter to a paper-lined muffin tin.
 I highly recommend using parchment paper muffin papers because they are non-stick.

 Step 5: You will want to bake your paleo muffins for 25-30 minutes at 350º F.

 You will know if your muffins are finished baking by doing a simple test.
 To test if your muffins are done baking by inserting a toothpick into a muffin.
 If it comes up with no crumbs or batter, your muffins are ready!